wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 -----

 * Consult the `15.11 Roadmap <https://projects.xivo.io/versions/227>`_
-* The oldest records are periodically removed after 365 days.
+* The call records older than 365 days will be periodically removed.
 See :ref:`purge_logs` for more details.

 15.10